dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 * **SCSS compiler** — automatically compiles SCSS to CSS on save.
 It compiles `/scss/main.scss` to `/css/main.css` so HTML file can read it.
 * **Plumber** — prevents gulp crash on SCSS error.

-2. Navigate to this folder /gulp/ with your terminal with `cd` (or instead of navigating, you can add cmder to context menu [with a .reg file](https://gist.github.com/jojobyte/66c8346ed8948b9b395f).
+2. Navigate to this folder /gulp/ with your terminal with `cd` (Windows only: instead of navigating, you can add cmder to context menu [with a .reg file](https://gist.github.com/jojobyte/66c8346ed8948b9b395f).
 Of course, you need to edit paths to your path to cmder.exe file in a .reg file before running it.)

 3. Install dependencies by running `npm install --save-dev` in terminal.
 It reads gulpfile.js and download & install necessary files for gulp to run.
 (You need to be in 'gulp' folder to do this)